VAQ-140

-Electronic Attack Squadron ONE FOUR ZERO (VAQ-140) is a US Navy electronic attack squadron.
+Electromagnetic Attack Squadron ONE FOUR ZERO (VAQ-140) is a US Navy electromagnetic attack squadron.
 Known as the "Patriots", the squadron operates the EA-18G Growler.
 The squadron is home ported at NAS Whidbey Island, Washington.
 They are attached to Carrier Air Wing Seven, and deploy aboard USS George H W Bush.
 The squadron's radio callsign is "Talon" and are formally recognized as America's Squadron.
 Their aircrew commonly reference the rallying cry of "Glizzy Roll" in honor of their traditional ready room hot dog roller.
 Their mascot is their newest aircrew dressing as Evel Knievel.

 History

-The squadron was established on October 1, 1985, and immediately tasked with the evaluation and testing of the AGM-88 High-speed Anti-Radiation Missile (HARM), and became the first Prowler squadron to operationally deploy with HARM aboard USS John F. Kennedy in August 1986.
-The squadron was deployed aboard USS Dwight D. Eisenhower for the beginning of Operation Desert Shield in September 1991.
+The squadron was established on 1 October 1985, and immediately tasked with the evaluation and testing of the AGM-88 High-speed Anti-Radiation Missile (HARM), and became the first Prowler squadron to operationally deploy with HARM aboard USS John F. Kennedy in August 1986.
+The squadron was deployed aboard USS Dwight D. Eisenhower for the beginning of Operation Desert Shield in September 1990.
 The squadron returned to the Persian Gulf aboard the Eisenhower for Operation Southern Watch.

 May 1994 the squadron deploy aboard USS George Washington to participate in the 50th D-Day Anniversary, and support Operation Southern Watch in Iraq, as well as Operations Deny Flight and Sharp Guard in Bosnia.
 The squadron earned the Battle “E” for their efforts.
 The squadron took their first Expeditionary role supporting combat operations over the Balkans with the 31st Air Expeditionary Wing out of Aviano Air Base, Italy.

 In 1999, in support of the NATO bombing of Yugoslavia, they assumed command of Electronic Attack Wing Aviano, which consisted of 100 aircrew and 300 support personnel.
 While flying over 740 combat missions and 3300 flight hours, 117 HARM were fired against the enemy, earning the squadron a Navy Unit Commendation Medal.

 The Patriots returned to their first ship, USS John F. Kennedy, for another combat deployment in 2002, during which the Patriots detached to Al Udeid Air Base in Qatar, and achieved a 100% combat sortie completion rate.

 VAQ-140 again deployed aboard George Washington in January 2004 supporting the Iraq War with another 100% sortie completion rate.

 In May 2005 the squadron deployed to MCAS Iwakuni Japan, and earning the CNO Safety "S" for 2004.

 In 2006 the squadron begin an eight-month extended deployment with half of the squadron operating out of Al Asad Airbase, Iraq, and half the squadron operating off of Dwight D. Eisenhower.

 In April 2008, the squadron received the first of four ICAP III Prowlers, greatly enhancing their capabilities through new software and weapon systems.
 After a successful work-up period, the squadron deployed in February 2009 aboard Dwight D. Eisenhower in support of Operation Enduring Freedom, flying over 143 sorties and 918 combat hours.
 The squadron again deployed in January 2010 in support of Enduring Freedom, earning them the Battle "E".